 Generally, companies use two-way matching to reduce time spent on invoice verification, avoid the risk of human error, and ensure that invoice amounts are correct.

-Now that we know what two-way matching is, we should have a look at how the process of invoice matching works.
+Now that we know what two-way matching is, let’s see how this process actually works.

 How Does Two-Way Invoice Matching Work?

-There are several steps an accountant has to go through in the invoice matching process.
+There are several steps an accountant has to go through in two-way matching.
 These steps look as follows:

 Step 1: A company receives an invoice from a vendor for the goods/services ordered via the purchase order.